-A common issue in a landscape happens when the plants are plunked in without regard to their growth 5 or even 10 years later.
+A common issue in a landscape happens when the plants are plunked in without regard to their growth five or even ten years later.
 Always consider the height and breadth of a mature plant before deciding to implement it in the landscape.

 Also, considering distance between foundation plants is important, but don’t forget to consider the distance from the planting to your house.
 Do not plant too close to the house.
 It invites termites and other creepy crawlies into the home.
 Additionally, when plants are too close to the house, home maintenance becomes impossible.

 Growing plant roots are more likely to damage your house foundation if you situate them against the house.
-They can interfere with plumbing, not to mention paths, sidewalks and driveways.
-Allow trees a foundation planting of 15-20 feet (4.5 to 6 m.) from the home.
+They can interfere with plumbing, not to mention paths, sidewalks, and driveways.
+Allow trees a foundation planting of 15 to 20 feet (4.5-6 m.) from the home.

 How much distance should you keep between other foundation plants?
 Well, again, consider the plant at its mature size.
 Leave enough space between plantings to allow for growth.
 Don’t just look at the nursery tag.
 Do some research online and find out exactly how tall and wide a plant or tree is going to get.
 Don’t crowd plants.
 Over-planting looks just as bad as under-planting.

 Make a schematic of your landscape that is to scale and experiment by plugging in different sized plants at their mature height.
 Without breaking the bank or planting the wrong thing, you can change the design to your heart’s content until you find just the right look.